datta-TG/Elasticsearch/README.md

 ![Screenshot](Storage1.PNG)

-* A new window opens, select the cluster and enter the name you want for this workspace, in this case, it will be called _storage-example_, accept the terms, click *Install* and wait a few minutes.
+* A new window opens, select the cluster, and enter the name you want for this workspace, in this case, it will be called _storage-example_, accept the terms, click *Install* and wait a few minutes.

 ![Screenshot](Storage2.PNG)